 How long do dentures last?

-With proper care and maintenance, dentures can last for many years.
-Regular dental check-ups and good oral hygiene are essential for long-term success.
+With proper care, dentures can last for many years.
+Regular dental check-ups and good oral hygiene are key to long-term success.

 Dr Charlotte Goh